-POM, or Possession of Marijuana is a criminal offense in Texas for possessing marijuana.
-The offense does not require ownership of the marijuana, or even prof that it's yours.
+POM, or Possession of Marijuana is a criminal offense in Texas for possessing marijuana -- at least for now.
+The offense does not require ownership of the marijuana, or even proof that it's yours.
 The prosecutors merely must prove that a person had knowledge of and control over the marijuana.
 Which means if the marijuana is in a backpack at a persons feet, or in a center console of a car, it's the same as if the marijuana were in the person's pocket.

 For first time offenders, even if the POM is easily proven by the prosecutor (for instance, if there are no Suppression Motion or Jury Trial issues), we can still try to avoid a conviction on your record.
 Call us to discuss the chances of Dismissing your POM case.